What Are the Components of an Appraisal?

-Their home's purchase can be the largest financial decision many could ever encounter.
-It doesn't matter if a primary residence, an additional vacation home or one of many rentals, the purchase of real property is a detailed financial transaction that requires multiple parties to make it all happen.
+Their home's purchase can be the most significant investment most of us will ever make.
+Whether it's a main residence, an additional vacation property or a rental fixer upper, the purchase of real property is a detailed transaction that requires multiple parties to see it through.

-It's likely you are familiar with the parties taking part in the transaction.
-The real estate agent is the most recognizable person in the exchange.
-Next, the lender provides the money needed to bankroll the exchange.
-The title company ensures that all areas of the exchange are completed and that a clear title transfers to the buyer from the seller.
+Most of the participants are very familiar.
+The most familiar face in the transaction is the real estate agent.
+Next, the lender provides the money required to fund the exchange.
+The title company sees to it that all areas of the transaction are completed and that the title is clear to pass from the seller to the buyer.

 To learn more about appraising, click here to see a short video or call us today to talk about your specific property.

-So, who's responsible for making sure the value of the real estate is consistent with the amount being paid?
+So, who makes sure the real estate is worth the purchase price?
 In comes the appraiser.
-We provide an unbiased opinion of what a buyer might expect to pay — or a seller receive — for a parcel of real estate, where both buyer and seller are informed parties.
+We provide an unbiased estimate of what a buyer might expect to pay — or a seller receive — for a parcel of real estate, where both buyer and seller are informed parties.
 A licensed, certified, professional appraiser from Greater Houston Area Appraisals will ensure, you as an interested party, are informed.

 Inspecting the subject property

-Our first duty at Greater Houston Area Appraisals is to inspect the property to determine its true status.
-We must see features first hand, such as the number of bedrooms and bathrooms, the location, amenities, etc., to ensure they really exist and are in the shape a typical buyer would expect them to be.
-To ensure the stated square footage is accurate and convey the layout of the home, the inspection often includes creating a sketch of the floorplan.
-Most importantly, the appraiser identifies any obvious features - or defects - that would affect the value of the house.
+To determine an accurate status of the property, it's our duty to first conduct a thorough inspection.
+We must see aspects of the property first hand, such as the number of bedrooms and bathrooms, the location, amenities, etc., to ensure they really are present and are in the shape a reasonable buyer would expect them to be.
+To make sure the stated size of the property has not been misrepresented and convey the layout of the property, the inspection often includes creating a sketch of the floorplan.
+Most importantly, the appraiser looks for any obvious amenities - or defects - that would affect the value of the house.

 Replacement Cost

-This is where we use information on local building costs, labor rates and other factors to calculate how much it would cost to build a property similar to the one being appraised.
-This estimate often sets the upper limit on what a property would sell for.
-It's also the least used predictor of value.
+This is where we gather information on local building costs, labor rates and other elements to figure out how much it would cost to build a property similar to the one being appraised.
+This estimate usually sets the upper limit on what a property would sell for.
+The cost approach is also the least used predictor of value.

-Appraisers can tell you a lot about the neighborhoods in which they appraise.
-They thoroughly understand the value of particular features to the people of that area.
-Then, the appraiser researches recent sales in close proximity to the subject and finds properties which are 'comparable' to the real estate being appraised.
-Using knowledge of the value of certain items such as upgraded appliances, extra bathrooms, additional living area, quality of construction, lot size, we add or subtract from each comparable's sales price so that they more accurately portray the features of subject property.
+Appraisers are intimately familiar with the subdivisions in which they work.
+They thoroughly understand the value of certain features to the residents of that area.
+Then, the appraiser researches recent transactions in the vicinity and finds properties which are 'comparable' to the home in question.
+By assigning a dollar value to certain items such as remodeled rooms, types of flooring, energy efficient items, patios and porches, or additional storage space, we adjust the comparable properties so that they are more accurately in line with the features of subject.

-Once all necessary adjustments have been made, the appraiser reconciles the adjusted sales prices of all the comps and then derives an opinion of what the subject could sell for.
-When it comes to putting a value on features of homes in Cypress and Harris, Greater Houston Area Appraisals can't be beat.
-The sales comparison approach to value is usually given the most weight when an appraisal is for a real estate sale.
+In the end, the appraiser reconciles the adjusted sales prices of all the comps and then derives an opinion of what the subject could sell for.
+When it comes to valuing features of homes in Cypress and Harris, Greater Houston Area Appraisals can't be beat.
+The sales comparison approach to value is typically awarded the most weight when an appraisal is for a home exchange.

 Valuation Using the Income Approach

-A third method of valuing approach to value is sometimes used when a neighborhood has a reasonable number of rental properties.
-In this situation, the amount of revenue the property yields is factored in with other rents in the area for comparable properties to determine the current value.
+A third method of valuing approach to value is sometimes applied when an area has a measurable number of rental properties.
+In this situation, the amount of income the real estate produces is taken into consideration along with other rents in the area for comparable properties to derive the current value.